La Constitución de 1812 Bridge: Construction project

-La Pepa Bridge is an extension of CA-35 road to cross the Cadiz Bay.
+La Pepa Bridge is an extension of CA-35 road to cross the Bay of Cádiz.
 Carranza Bridge is an extension of CA-36 road.
-They save 20 km (12.75 mi).
+They save 20 km.

-The proposed construction of a new access to the city of Cadiz by way of a bridge over the Bay has its origins in the Order of Highways Studies in April 2003, which in turn took into account various studies dating back to 1989.
-The aim of the project was to resolve the traffic congestion problems suffered by the access to Cadiz from Puerto Real (Bridge José León de Carranza and CA-33).
+The proposed construction of a new access to the city of Cádiz by way of a bridge over the Bay has its origins in the Order of Highways Studies in April 2003, which in turn took into account various studies dating back to 1989.
+The aim of the project was to resolve the traffic congestion problems suffered by the access to Cádiz from Puerto Real (Bridge José León de Carranza and CA-33).

 The draft included studies for three riders that link the N-443 in the San Pedro Bay crossing access into Cádiz: